 Classroom to Community

-Agriculture and Related Sciences educates future scientists while helping the community.
+Agriculture, Science and Technology educates future scientists while helping the community.

 Colleges will be formally established July 1